BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 Training
 ^^^^^^^^

-Usually, the DSAE model needs to be trained from scratch for each new problem.
+Usually, the DSAE model needs to be trained from scratch for each new problem .
 It means that first, you will need to run ME-EMSC preprocessing for some small part of your dataset, then train the DSAE model to predict ME-EMSC correction given raw spectra, and then the DSAE model can be applied to the rest of the dataset.

 DSAE object builds a TensorFlow model, so `TensorFlow <https://www.tensorflow.org/tutorials>`_ or `Keras <https://keras.io/examples/>`_ framework is required for training.